MeerkatBoss/hash_table/README.md

 - $A$ - set of words in first text
 - $B$ - set of words in second text
 - $f_A(w)$ - frequency of word $w$ in first text
-- $f_B(w)$ - frequency fo word $w$ in second text
+- $f_B(w)$ - frequency of word $w$ in second text

 Program compared the following two texts:
 [novel "War and Peace" by L. Tolstoy](assets/war_and_peace.txt) and [collection of works by A. Pushkin (volumes 1-6)](assets/pushkin_vol1-6.txt).

 The program was implemented using the hash table data structure.
-The performance of the program relied heavily on the efficient implementation of hash table.
+The program performance relied heavily on the efficient implementation of hash table.

 ### **Hash table**